fieldtrip/website/tutorial/source/epilepsy.md

 #### Coregistration of the MEG and MRI data

-The original MRI that is provided for this patient has been partially processed with the CTF software and MRIcro, and is stored in NIFTI format.
+The original MRI that is provided for this patient has been partially processed with the CTF software and MRIcro, and is stored in NIfTI format.
 This MRI is _not shared_ for privacy reasons.
 Nevertheless, here we will show how it was processed in FieldTrip.

 {% include markup/skyblue %}
 For coregistration we need the original MRI with full facial details, however this is not shared for reasons of anonymity.
 You should skip this section and continue after the coregistration.